iobis/obis-website/about/visionmission.md

 # OBIS vision, mission, and strategic objectives

+Operating under the <a href="https://www.ioc.unesco.org/en" target="_blank">Intergovernmental Oceanographic Commission</a> (IOC) of UNESCO, the Ocean Biodiversity Information System (OBIS) is the world's largest global open-access infrastructure for marine biodiversity data supported by a community of 36 Nodes and over 6000 contributors worldwide.
+We deliver interoperable, accessible, high-quality marine biodiversity data and fit-for-purpose, innovative services to support science, policy, and society.
+Our data and services contribute to global conservation frameworks and allow countries to build biodiversity baselines, meet their assessment and reporting needs, and support marine planning and management.

+We are involved at each step of the marine life data value chain, from local data mobilization and capacity development to standardization, quality control, and integration.
+We empower local data holders to become global marine life data contributors and make sure that, through our inclusive governance model, all voices of our community are represented and can participate.

+We are dedicated to providing the knowledge that enables the protection of life in the ocean.
+Because every species counts.

 ## **Vision**
 A global data ecosystem for marine biodiversity that is comprehensive, integrated, inclusive and accessible, enabling sustained ecosystem services for a healthy ocean.